karthakon/calculatorwatchface/readme.md

 -----------

   1. Log in to PebbleCloud
-  2. Create a new project and select Watchapp
+  2. Create a new project and select Watchapp and Pebble C SDK
   3. In the file tree, open src/main.c and replace its contents with the contents of this repository's src/main.c
-  4. Open package.json and replace its contents with this repository's package.json
+  4. Open Settings uncheck everythign except emery and gabbro, set app kind to watchapp
-  5. Click the UUID field in package.json and select Generate UUID
+  5. Click the UUID field in and select Generate UUID
   6. Verify that targetPlatforms matches your device: time2   for Pebble Time 2 round2  for Pebble Round 2